RagadZiyada/Project/README.md

 All engineered features are retained for Phase 1.
 No features were dropped because all have direct relevance to the recommendation hypothesis and no redundant features were identified at this stage.
 Feature importance ranking and dimensionality reduction will be applied in Phase 2 during model training — we'll Marie Kondo the features later.

-Feature selection was limited at this stage to retain all potentially informative variables, as model-based selection techniques will be applied in Phase 2.

 ### Output Datasets

 | Dataset | Rows | Description |